Breaking: Court adjourns ADC leadership suit indefinitely

 - Plaintiff’s counsel, Luka Musa Haruna, informed the court that the Supreme Court had dismissed David Mark’s interlocutory appeal for lacking merit

-- Defence lawyers accused the plaintiff of attempting to frustrate accelerated hearing after requesting transfer of the case to another judge
+- Defence lawyers accused the plaintiff of attempting to frustrate the accelerated hearing after requesting a transfer of the case to another judge

 FCT, Abuja - A fresh legal setback has hit the African Democratic Congress (ADC) after a Federal High Court in Abuja indefinitely adjourned a suit challenging the party’s leadership structure under former Senate President David Mark.